-Read all about it: Hiking the Julian Alps of Slovenia: Vršič Pass to Sleme and Slemenova Špica
+GET THE FULL DETAILS OF THE HIKE: Hiking the Julian Alps of Slovenia: Vršič Pass to Sleme and Slemenova Špica

 Another popular thing to do in the Julian Alps are via ferrata type hikes where you climb the rocky faces of the mountains while using rock climbing equipment.

 You can also summit Triglav, Slovenia’s highest peak.
 This is a two-day trek.
 It is possible to do this on this itinerary.
 Combine Vintgar Gorge and Lake Bled into one day, giving yourself the extra day for this two-day trek.